jordanlev/php-form-helper/README.md

 # php-form-helper

-A PHP 5.3 Form helper class.
+A PHP 5.3 Form helper class that stays out of your markup.

 It's late, I can't sleep, and I'm sick of those uselessly complicated form classes out there.